Omermigdal/bisbis10_typescript/README.md

 ## Technical Aspects

-The system is built using Express, leveraging its robust framework for creating RESTful APIs.
-Data persistence can be managed using an in-memory database for simplicity, or a more robust solution like PostgreSQL for production.
+The system is built using Express as net framework.

-## Homework Task
+Data persistence is managed using PostgreSQL.

-Candidates are expected to design and implement the above APIs, adhering to RESTful principles.
+We manage our database interactions using [Prisma](https://www.prisma.io/docs), an open-source database ORM .

 ## APIs